Blue shift (politics): Vote counts

-Within hours after the earliest poll closings on the evening of November 3, 2020, Trump claimed victory in several states that initially had Trump leading, but in which his margins were shrinking as mail-in ballots were counted.
+Within hours after the earliest poll closings on the evening of November 3, 2020, Trump claimed victory in several states that had Trump leading, but in which his margins were shrinking as mail-in ballots were counted.
 At 2:30 a.m.
 EST on Wednesday, speaking to supporters, he said, "We want all voting to stop."
 At the time he had a lead in Michigan of 300,000 votes and in Pennsylvania of 690,000 votes.
-Wisconsin was also seeing a red mirage, but the state was called for Biden at 4:40 a.m. after a ballot dump of 69,000 absentee ballots turned Trump's 31,000-vote lead into a narrow lead for Biden that would be impossible for the outstanding vote total to surpass.
-By 8:30 a.m., with counting of absentee ballots begun, Trump's lead in Pennsylvania had shrunk to 610,000 and in Michigan, Biden had pulled ahead and it was called for him at 5:56 p.m.
+Wisconsin was also seeing a red mirage, but the Associated Press called the state for Biden at 4:40 a.m. after a ballot dump of 69,000 absentee ballots turned Trump's 31,000-vote lead into a narrow lead for Biden that would be impossible for the outstanding vote total to surpass.

+By 8:30 a.m., with counting of absentee ballots underway, Biden had pulled ahead in Michigan and cut Trump's lead in Pennsylvania to 610,000 votes; as Biden continued to increase his lead in Michigan, the Associated Press called the state for him at 5:56 p.m.
 EST. At 11:25 a.m.
 EST on November 7, four days after Election Night, ABC News, NBC News, CBS News, the Associated Press, CNN and Fox News all called the election for Biden based on his large lead in Pennsylvania and the fact that the outstanding vote total, mostly from heavily Democratic areas, would be nearly impossible for Trump to overcome.

+2022 elections

+After the January 6 Capitol attack, Democrats repeatedly sounded the alarm that this phenomenon in the last two election cycles could lead to "a perfect storm" in the 2022 United States elections.
+The blue shift will decide the election.
+This concern was particularly pronounced because 291 GOP candidates refused to accept election results, and nonpartisan experts warned that they will plan to build up a lead among ballots cast on Election Day, claim victory, and then say, "stop counting ballots because all those absentee ballots are illegitimate", thus disallowing the likely blue shift.

+In the end, Democrats had an unexpected and historic strength in state-level and senatorial elections.
+2022 is the first midterm since 1934 in which the president's party did not lose any state legislative chambers or incumbent senators and the Democrats did so under a DNC president after winning in Nevada, Arizona, and Pennsylvania.
+It was also the first midterm since 1986 in which either party achieved a net gain of governorships while holding the presidency, and the first time ever in a disadvantageous position.
+It was later revealed that young voters helped save the Democrats and without them they would lose both chambers of Congress.